 The outcome of an administrative hearing depends on your driving history in Blue Springs and across Missouri:

-- First DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Blue Springs after 30 days.
+- First DWI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Blue Springs, MO area after 30 days.

-- Second-Time DWI/DUI Offense: Leads to a 1-year revocation period in Blue Springs, MO, or a 5-year license denial if the prior offense was within the past 5 years.
+- Second DWI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Blue Springs, MO DWI/DUI was within the last 5 years.

-How to Get a Limited Driving Privilege (Hardship License) in Blue Springs, MO
+How to Get a Hardship License (Limited Driving Privilege) in Blue Springs, MO

 - Employment, business, or occupation-related travel